Introduction to MySQL Index Types

 3. Simple | Regular | Normal

-In this type of Index named as simple, regular or normal, the specified column values do not require to be unique and as well as can be NULL also.
-They are supplemented basically to aid the database searching process for records quicker.
+In this type of Index named simple, regular, or normal, the specified column values do not require to be unique and can be NULL.
+They essentially supplement the database searching process to make record retrieval faster.

-Find the query code below to create the simple, regular and normal type of index:
+Find the query code below to create the simple, regular, and normal types of index:

 Code: